Skip to main content

 Rising Leadership Certificate

-The Rising Leadership Certificate Program is designed to equip students and entry-level women to emerge as leaders with key knowledge, perspectives and skills that will enable them to advance in their careers.
+This certificate is designed to equip students and entry-level women to emerge as leaders with key knowledge, perspectives and skills that will enable them to advance in their careers.
 With a focus on women and gender equity, the certificate will address personal, organizational and society issues that may aid or get in the way of growth.
 The certificate will be offered for credit to undergraduate students and non-credit for aspiring leaders from the community.

 Undergraduate students pursuing the Organizational Leadership major can select the emphasis "Rising Leadership," which will also earn them a certificate.
 Students declaring other majors can also obtain the certificate for credit, and aspiring leaders can obtain the certificate for noncredit.
 In summary, the flexible design of the certificate offers the following options: